Richmond railway station, Melbourne: Platforms, facilities and services

-Richmond has ten platforms; five island platforms with ten faces.
+Richmond has ten platforms: five island platforms with two faces each.
 It is built on an embankment immediately east of Punt Road, with platforms extending west across the Punt Road railway bridge.
 The station is connected by three subways, with access to the platforms by ramps.
 There are no lifts at the station.

 The station is located in Melbourne's sporting precinct.
 A special-events entrance at the western end is opened during events at the Melbourne Cricket Ground, Melbourne Park and AAMI Park.

-It is serviced by Metro Trains' Alamein, Belgrave, Cranbourne, Frankston, Glen Waverley, Lilydale, Pakenham and Sandringham line services.
+It is serviced by Metro Trains' Alamein, Belgrave, Cranbourne, Frankston, Glen Waverley, Lilydale, Pakenham and Sandringham line services, and V/Line's Gippsland line services.